Why Not Use Continuous Rewiring Cable with No Joints in the Tonearm?

-Internal wires must be very thin to avoid arm friction but this has the disadvantage of high resistance and non optimal design for low level signal transmission (Approx 1000 times less than CD player).
+Internal wires must be very thin to avoid arm friction but this has the disadvantage of high resistance and non-optimal design for low level signal transmission (Approx 1000 times less than CD player).
 We want low resistance and other desirable properties, so the design of the much longer external cable is not thin wire, but wire designed for optimum performance.

-These benefits have been tested and prove to far outweigh the benefits of avoiding a hard wired joint.
+These benefits have been tested and proven to far outweigh the benefits of avoiding a hard wired joint.
 It should also be added that the external wiring is 4 times as long as the internal and thus is more influential.

 Whatever external wire is used, it is always best to hardwire it to the internal wiring as Rega do.
-5 pin plugs not only introduce a joint into the signal path but more importantly they are made of brass which is only 70% copper.
+5-pin plugs not only introduce a joint into the signal path but more importantly they are made of brass which is only 70% copper.
 Brass has a poor grain structure for conduction and degrades signal quality.
 At the very low signal levels involved at the phono stage the aforementioned problems should be avoided as they are more serious than most people imagine.

 Our external cable may not the most flexible on the market but there are advantages to having a slightly stiffer cable on suspended decks as it improves sound quality by reducing rotational movement of the sub-chassis.